-From 1 January 2020, the Company assigned the new Company's Accountant Supervisor namely Miss Banchuen Wannarat, graduated Bachelor Degree in Accounting and works as Budgeting and Project Management Division Manager since 2018.
+Moreover, the Company's Accountant Supervisor is Miss Banchuen Wannarat, graduated Bachelor Degree in Accounting and works as Budgeting and Project Management Division Manager since 2018.
 She has experiences in accounting and finance not less than 3 years in the last 5 years and passed the training courses regards to accounting not less than 6 hours per calendar year.